 Third Leading Cause of Death Is Medical Error.
 What Are Your Rights in Nevada?

-According the Center for Diseases, preventable medical error was the third leading cause of death in the United States with over 440,000 people dying.
+According to the Center for Diseases, a preventable medical error was the third leading cause of death in the United States with over 440,000 people dying.
 Accidents were fifth with over 130,000.
 Medical errors undermine the integrity and reliability of our American medical health care system.
 Rather than hold those accountable to compensate those affected through damaged bodies or lost loved ones, states continue to protect those that do us harm.
 Insurers (and medical providers) have successfully lobbied to be granted a status above the law, enjoying partial or total immunity when these medical errors arise.

 Politics aside, it is irrefutable that Nevada State citizens have lost significant rights as a result of medical malpractice tort reform.
-Assembly Bill 1 (AB1) disbanded the med-mal screening panel and in its place came strict filing requirements, damage limitations, and statute of limitation reductions.
-AB1 took effect October 1, 2002.
+Assembly Bill 1 (AB1) disbanded the med-mal screening panel and in its place came strict filing requirements, damage limitations, and the statute of limitation reductions.
+AB1 took effect on October 1, 2002.

 Two years later, a majority percentage of those citizens voted for and passed the further restrictive Keep Our Doctors in Nevada Initiative, or KODIN.
 The airwaves and doctors’ offices bombarded would-be voters with scare tactics, such as a television advertisement depicting physicians lining the highway on their way out of town.
 The apparent choice to voters was simple: cap your damages for medical malpractice or else lose access to quality medical care for you and your family.
 Voters chose to give up their rights.
 The numbers do not bear out Nevada and other states achieved an improved state of quality health care.
 There was no true crisis.
 Rather, Nevada was next in line for the med-mal liability insurers to seize a timely opportunity, using their insureds as pawns.
 The propaganda worked.
 The Endoscopy fiasco that followed was a sign.
 Another sign?
-Medical errors cause more deaths yearly than accidents, car wrecks, falls, and other.
+Medical errors cause more deaths yearly than accidents, car wrecks, falls, and others.

 As a result of the medical malpractice tort reform, Nevada law limits a person injured through a health care provider’s negligence to $350,000 in non-economic damages (pain and suffering).
 A person may recover for economic damages (past and future medical expenses and lost income or opportunity) in excess of that amount.

 Consider a case involving a stay-at-home mother who is blinded and paralyzed by her doctor’s negligent act or omission.
 Without a lost income claim, she would most likely be able to collect up to $350,000.
 Obviously, this amount would not be her net recovery given the legal fees and costs necessary to prosecute the case.
-Medical malpractice cases are expert driven and often cost tens of thousands of dollars, at least.
+Medical malpractice cases are expertly driven and often cost tens of thousands of dollars, at least.
 Rarely do cases avoid litigation or settle early.
-Most malpractice liability policies require the alleged negligent party (i.e., doctor) to consent to settlement.
+Most malpractice liability policies require the alleged negligent party (i.e., doctor) to consent to the settlement.
 There are disincentives to health care providers settling, such as raised insurance rates, stigmas attached to having settled a malpractice claim, investigations by their licensing body, and national reporting requirements.
 The public scrutiny can easily dissuade a blameworthy medical provider.

-In addition to capping an individual’s recovery, claims of malpractice must be filed with the court as early as one-year from the date of injury or death.
+In addition to capping an individual’s recovery, claims of malpractice must be filed with the court as early as one year from the date of injury or death.
 NRS 41A.097 currently controls.
-The previous statute of limitations was two years from discovery and no more than four years from date of injury or death.
-AB1 initially only reduced the four years to three years, leaving the two year discovery deadline alone.
+The previous statute of limitations was two years from discovery and no more than four years from the date of injury or death.
+AB1 initially only reduced the four years to three years, leaving the two-year discovery deadline alone.
 The two-year statute of limitations is standard for all other tort actions for injury or death.
 With the passage of KODIN and NRS 41A.097, the two-year statute of limitations was reduced to one year.
 The three-year limitation remained.
 Therefore, from date of discovery, an individual has one year to deal with one’s injury or the grief and loss of a family member, ask questions, decide to investigate, gather records, choose an attorney, convince an attorney to take a case with capped damages and capped attorney’s fees, have one’s attorney complete the record gathering process, review the case, hire an expert, obtain an expert affidavit and file the complaint.
 Although much more complicated than a simple automobile collision, the statute of limitations period is half.